LowriWilliams/LowriWilliams.github.io/content/authors/admin/_index.md

 I am a co-founder and act as a domain knowledge expert of [QRLA](https://qrla.io/), a start-up formed as part of the [Cyber Innovation Hub](https://cyberinnovationhub.wales/) initative in collaboration with [Alacrity](https://alacrityfoundation.co.uk/).

 🚨 **Looking for PhD Students!** - I am interested in supervising funded or self-funded PhD students in projects involving Large Language Model (LLM) security.
-Please, check the relevant page in FindAPhD for more information and do not hesitate to contact me if you have any questions.
+Please check the relevant page in FindAPhD for more information and do not hesitate to contact me if you have any questions.